Here's what we know about the unsolved mystery of who built Stonehenge

 Local tribes near Wiltshire may have contributed labor, knowledge, and resources.
 Stonehenge reflects the combined efforts of neighboring communities, demonstrating collaboration and shared cultural or ceremonial priorities.

-Skilled Stoneworkers
+Skilled stoneworkers

 Some individuals specialized in shaping, transporting, and positioning megaliths.
 These experts applied remarkable precision, knowledge of materials, and problem-solving skills to achieve alignment and stability over centuries.